Matrix product states with large sites: Applications

-We use a CAS self-consistent field (CASSCF) reference with a valence CAS consisting of 12 electrons and 12 orbitals (3d and 4s shells, 28784 configuration state functions, CSFs) and employ the spin-free exact-2-component Hamiltonian \cite{Exact2012peng,Quasirelativistic2005kutzelnigg} with the cc-pV$\zeta$Z-DK basis sets (up to quintuple $\zeta$), which include up to $i$-type functions.\cite{dunningBas2006balabanov} We do not employ any BSSE correction.
+We use a CAS self-consistent field (CASSCF) reference with a valence CAS consisting of 12 electrons and 12 orbitals (3d and 4s shells, 28784 configuration state functions, CSFs) and employ the spin-free exact-2-component Hamiltonian \cite{Exact2012peng,Quasirelativistic2005kutzelnigg} with the cc-pV$\{$D,T,Q,5$\}$Z-DK basis sets (up to quintuple $\zeta$), which include up to $i$-type functions.\cite{dunningBas2006balabanov} To decrease the required bond dimension, we use CASSCF natural orbitals and Fiedler ordering in the active space.\cite{dmrgQI2011barcza,dmrgRev2015chan} We use standard canonical external and inactive orbitals since an MPS-MRCISD wavefunction is invariant with respect to orbital rotations in these spaces.
+We do not employ any BSSE correction.
 The uncontracted MRCI wavefunction keeps the 1s, 2s, 2p shells frozen, and includes the 3s and 3p orbitals in the inactive space, and we correct the energies using the Pople, and other, size-extensivity corrections.
-(For comparison, previous uncontracted MRACPF and MRAQCC simulations by Daxel et al.\cite{cr21999dachsel} and Müller\cite{muller2009Cr2} used a generalized valence bond reference function consisting of 3088 or 1516 CSFs, using bases with up to $h$-type functions).
+(For comparison, previous uncontracted MRACPF and MRAQCC simulations by Dachsel et al.\cite{cr21999dachsel} and Müller\cite{muller2009Cr2} used a generalized valence bond reference function consisting of 3088 or 1516 CSFs, using bases with up to $h$-type functions).
 The large site representing the external space in the MPS has up to $153\cdot 10^3$ configurations.
 The PECs are generated from the binding energies as obtained by subtracting the energy from the dimer at large distance (to account for size consistency errors).
 Energy data is given in the Supporting Information.
 The MPS-MRCI+Q$_\text{P}$ PECs are presented in \autoref{fig:Cr2_mrci}, together with the earlier uc-MRAQCC results from Müller,\cite{muller2009Cr2} and experimental curves (with a zero-point energy correction of $\unit[0.03]{eV}$~\cite{li2020CrSHCI}).
-The size consistency error at the 5$\zeta$ level is $\unit[0.185]{eV}$, which is similar to the uc-MRCI+Q results obtained by Müller.\cite{muller2009Cr2} We find that the MPS-MRCI simulations require a very large bond dimension, typically in the middle of the MPS, which is larger than that required for the reference wavefunction.
-With $\bdim=15,\!000$ (without spin adaptation), the Q$\zeta$ PEC is converged to the eye with accuracy of $\precsim\unit[1]{mE_H}$.
-However, we could not similarly converge the simulation with the 5$\zeta$ basis when using a maximum bond dimension of $16,\!000$.
+The size consistency error at the 5$\zeta$ level is $\unit[0.185]{eV}$, which is similar to the uc-MRCI+Q results obtained by Müller.\cite{muller2009Cr2} As usual, we computed the size consistency error by taking the difference between the dimer energy at large distance and twice the energy of the $\ce{Cr}$ atom (based on restricted open-shell Hartree-Fock orbitals).
+We find that the MPS-MRCI simulations require a very large bond dimension, typically in the middle of the MPS, which is larger than that required for the reference wavefunction. \footnote{The bond dimension at each site is restricted by a density matrix eigenvalue cutoff of $10^{-10}$ and by the restrictions of possible states that lie in each symmetry sector.} The maximum bond dimension required in the MPS representation of the CAS(12,12) wavefunction is $\sim\!\!1,500$.
+In contrast, in the MPS-MRCI wavefunction, the additional external space leads to a dramatic increase of the required bond dimension and with $\bdim=15,\!000$ (without spin adaptation) the Q$\zeta$ PEC is converged to the eye with accuracy of $\precsim\unit[1]{mE_H}$.
+As mentioned in \autoref{sec:appl_N2}, the required bond dimension still is much smaller than that needed to represent the FCI wavefunction.
+However, we could not similarly converge the simulation with the 5$\zeta$ basis using a maximum bond dimension of $16,\!000$.
 In particular, the relative energies for the bond lengths between $2.1$ and $\unit[2.5]\angstrom$ and the absolute energies are not converged at that bond dimension, thus we also show an approximate extrapolation to infinite bond dimension\cite{dmrgRev2015chan} for the 5$\zeta$ results.

 Compared to the experimental curve, the MPS-MRCI+Q$_\text{P}$ PECs gives too narrow of a well and the $\sigma$-bonding around $\unit[2.2]{\angstrom}$ is underestimated.
 The MPS-MRCI+Q results differ significantly from the earlier uc-MRAQCC PEC,\cite{muller2009Cr2} which mostly gives a qualitatively better curve, although the different size-extensivity corrections, basis sets, reference space, and number of correlated electrons makes it difficult to pinpoint the source of the difference.